Logan-proj/PasswordGenerator/README.md

 ## Requirements

-Python is required to run the main.py file
+Python3 is required to run the main.py file

 ## Installation or Getting Started